dbtek/dbyll/_posts/2016-01-05-Role Models.md

 * **Zoë Quinn**: Indie game developer who I feel has been unfairly criticised on more than one occasion.
 I came across her via her game [Depression Quest][DepressionQuest], which I thought was very good and had a lot of truth in it considering it was a short IF (interactive fiction) type of game.
 Some people criticised it for not really being a game but I felt they were going by a narrow definition of what a game is.
 I'm reminded it's not high-tech that makes a game.
 Her [site][ZoeQuinnSite] is one of my first ports of call whenever I'm thinking about making a game - not making anything at the moment but I like to plan ahead.

 * **Lepht Anonym**: I agree with the idea that technology should benefit as many people possible and not just the wealthy or some small group of people who happen to have special access.
 I believe transhumanism is a worthwhile endeavour but [Lepht Anonym][LephtSite] has gone further.
-They are a biohacker who has self-experimented with DIY implants, such as RFID chips and magnets.
-Cool fact: Zoë Quinn has done the magnets and RFID too.
-The concept of a technologically enabled sixth-sense is very interesting.
+They are a biohacker who has self-experimented with DIY implants, such as RFID chips and magnets. *Cool fact: Zoë Quinn has done the magnets and RFID too.* The concept of a technologically enabled sixth-sense is very interesting.

-  If you the reader wish to try this sort of thing, I will wish you luck but know I'm not responsible for anything that happens and that you do so entirely at your own risk!
+  If you the reader wish to try this sort of thing, I will wish you luck but know that I'm not responsible for anything that happens and that you do so entirely at your own risk!
 Here's some sources:

   >**YouTube:** [Lepht Anonym - Cybernetics for the Masses (2010)][YouTubeLepht]